ElektraInitiative/libelektra/doc/tutorials/namespaces.md

 ```
 > The configuration for a directory is actually stored in this directory.
 > By default the configuration is contained in a folder named `.dir`, as you can verify with `kdb file dir` (_kdb file_ tells you the file where a key is stored in).
+>
+> For the purpose of demonstration we chose to only manipulate the verbosity of kdb.
+> Note that setting `dir/sw/elektra/kdb/#0/%/namespace` to `dir` can be handy if you want to work with configuration of an application in a certain directory.

 If we now search for some key, `kdb` will behave just as if we have called it with the `-v` option.
 ```sh